This document shows how to set a static IP address for outbound access of a cluster.

 - Destination: in this case, you can enter

-- Next hop type: select NAT Gateway and select the NAT gateway ID created in Step 1.
+- Next hop type: select NAT Gateway and select the NAT Gateway created in Step 1.

 - Click Create.
-Now, even without a public IP address, your CVM in this subnet access internet through the static IP of the NAT gateway.
+Now, your CVM in this subnet which does not have a public IP address can also access internet through the static IP of the NAT Gateway.

 Even if you purchase a CVM without any public IP addresses and with a bandwidth of zero, you still can enjoy active external access, as shown in the following figure:

 The scaling group needs to identify this subnet and ensure that all the CVMs are created on this subnet.

 This step aims to direct the subnet information to the scaling group so that the newly created CVMs of the scaling group can be deployed in this subnet.
 In this way, the newly created CVMs will use the NAT Gateway IP as the static IP to access internet.

 - Log in to the Auto Scaling console and click Scaling group in the left sidebar.

 - On the Scaling group page, click Create.

 - On the Create scaling group page that pops up, enter the scaling group name, the created launch configuration, max capacity, min capacity, initial capacity, and other information.